-At The Law Office of Andrew Winston we have seen this horrific story play out again and again in the nursing home abuse and neglect cases we take on.
+At The Law Office of Andrew Winston we have seen this horrific story play out repeatedly in the nursing home abuse and neglect cases we take on.
 Families who put their trust in the operators of a facility only to have that trust violated when their loved ones are harmed — and in some cases die — due to the negligent or abusive acts of those running the facility.

 If your aging loved one has suffered an injury in a long-term care facility, you do not have to take it lying down.
-You can and should fight back to hold them accountable and get the compensation that you need and deserve for what you and your loved one have had to endure.
+You can and should fight back to hold them accountable and get the compensation you need and deserve for what you and your loved one have had to endure.

 In many cases, abused or neglected residents will not come forward to report instances of abuse or neglect.
 Some may feel ashamed, embarrassed, or like their voices do not matter.
 Others may feel intimidated into keeping silent.
 Finally, depending on their condition, they may not even know that they are being mistreated.